cmitchellMSS/usda-dva/documentation/business-model-canvas.md

 ## Key Resources

-For the purposes of the prototype, we identified six key resources we needed for success.
+For the purposes of the prototype, we identified seven key resources we needed for success.
 - UX /Graphics Designer
 - Web Designer
 - Web Developer